Deep State Harassment of Peaceful Protest Groups

 In a few short years, Britain will see state failure through the fall of democracy as a direct result of its political elite.
 Its implosion will start with David Cameron, who the establishment will fatally believe, will lead for a decade or more.
 The political implosion will see a succession of leaders fail, like any other state failure.
 In its fall it will stoke nationalism, isolationism and hatred and then become a European outpost of America.

 Some parts, not all, of the police are now a deep-state syndicate helping to serve on behalf of vested interests – and they will assist in the fall.
 Just like they do in the USA.

 The “Big Society” that Cameron abandoned left a disillusioned population with a growing sense of despair.
 “Today is the start of a deep, serious reform agenda to take power away from politicians and give it to people” he said just five years ago.
 “Greater transparency and accountability of Government” was simply the duping of a nation.
 They knew what the electorate wanted to hear, they just didn’t want to give it.

-Tony Blair’s Third Way, which sought “to empower communities and citizens and ensure that power is more fairly distributed across the whole of our society” and Gordon Brown’s “Communities in Control: real people, real power” – all hollow lies as real, genuine democracy now lies in tatters and elimination awaits an already weakened resistance advances.
+Tony Blair’s Third Way, which sought “to empower communities and citizens and ensure that power is more fairly distributed across the whole of our society” and Gordon Brown’s “Communities in Control: real people, real power” – all hollow lies, as real, genuine democracy now lies in tatters.

 Graham Vanbergen – TruePublica